 Depending on your itinerary, your personal risk factors, and the length of your visit, your health care provider may offer you vaccination against hepatitis A, hepatitis B, influenza, measles, mumps, rubella, meningococcal meningitis, rabies, typhoid fever, or a one time polio booster if you haven't previously received one for travel.
 Routine immunizations, such as those that prevent tetanus/diphtheria or "childhood" diseases, should be reviewed and updated as needed.

 The following is current information as reported by the World Health Organization (WHO) and the U.S. Centers for Disease Control (CDC):

-WHO—International Travel and Health (current online update, Country List)(2015) Very limited malaria risk due exclusively to P. vivax may exist from May through October in foci along the northern border, especially in rural areas of El Hasaka Governorate (no indigenous cases reported since 2005, but the reporting system has been disrupted since 2010).
+WHO—International Travel and Health (current online update, Country List)(2015) Very limited malaria risk due exclusively to P. vivax may exist from May through October in foci along the northern border, especially in rural areas of El Hasaka Governorate No indigenous cases have been reported since 2005, but the reporting system has been disrupted since 2010.

 - Recommended prevention: None

 WHO Country List footnote: When available, the date of the most recent update or confirmation is indicated in parentheses in the country list.
 If no date is indicated, the most recent update or confirmation was provided before 2013.

 CDC—Health Information for International Travel (current online edition)Areas with malaria: None.